Keilwerth SX90R alto saxophone (Edition 75, or Anniversary)

 And so, at last, I feel I can place this SX90R alongside

-I shall continue to monitor the tone hole issue as and when examples arrive
+I shall continue to monitor the tone hole issue as and when examples

-shoddy build or poor quality control.
+attention to shoddy build or poor quality control.
+I'm not quite

-If you're in the market for a horn that hearkens back to the darker, deeper
+If you're in the market for a horn that hearkens back to the darker,

-issues), this is your baby!
+and tuning issues), this is your baby!

 repetition of the tone hole problem.

 seems I spoke too soon.

 Another nickel bodied alto arrived in the workshop